Domain Transfer Troubleshooting

 Domain transfers fail whenever there's a status change, such as when the registration expires.
 So you can initiate a domain transfer if it's close to expiring or has already expired, but it'll fail if the domain expires during the process.
-For this and other reasons, our system rejects incoming transfer requests for domains scheduled to expire within seven days.
+Our system rejects incoming transfer requests for domains scheduled to expire within seven days for this and other reasons.
 However, you don't have to wait until the domain expires to initiate the transfer as long as you understand and agree to assume the risks.
-Read through the error message entirely; then if you still want to proceed, check the box agreeing to the terms and click continue.
+First, read through the error message entirely; then, check the box agreeing to the terms and click continue if you still want to proceed.

 According to ICANN policy, there are nine specific reasons why a registrar is permitted to deny a domain transfer, some of which we've discussed in previous paragraphs, the rest of which we'll explain below.

-Per ICANN, a domain transfer cannot be initiated for domains registered within the last 60 days, or within 60 days of a previous transfer.
-We're unable to bypass this regulation, so you'll need to wait to initiate the transfer until the 60-days have passed.
+Per ICANN, a domain transfer cannot be initiated for domains registered within the last 60 days or within 60 days of a previous transfer.
+Unfortunately, we're unable to bypass this regulation, so you'll need to wait to initiate the transfer until the 60-days have passed.

-Unless the prior registrant checked the box to opt-out before they saved their changes, the domain will enter a 60-day transfer lock period following a successful Change of Registrant.
-We're unable to bypass this regulation, so you'll need to wait to initiate the transfer until the 60-days have passed.
+Unless the prior registrant checked the box to opt-out before they saved their changes, the domain would enter a 60-day transfer lock period following a successful Change of Registrant.
+Unfortunately, we're unable to bypass this regulation, so you'll need to wait to initiate the transfer until the 60-days have passed.

 - Domains cannot be transferred within 60-days of being registered, renewed, or transferred.

-- Domains cannot be transferred within 60 days of a new registration, renewal, or prior transfer, as required by ICANN.
+- Domains cannot be transferred within 60 days of a new registration, renewal, or prior transfer, as ICANN requires.

-You can transfer an expired domain; but once a domain enters the redemption period, the status changes and transfers are prohibited.
-The domain registration needs to be renewed and restored out of redemption before the transfer is approved.
+You can transfer an expired domain, but the status changes and transfers are prohibited once a domain enters the redemption period.
+In addition, the domain registration needs to be renewed and restored out of redemption before the transfer is approved.

 When we receive notification of a fraudulent charge made on an account hosted with us, the hosting account, including any registered domains, is immediately deactivated until the issue is resolved to prevent further abuse.
-The registrar changes the status of any domain registrations on that account to "Registrar Hold", causing any and all transfer requests to fail.
+In addition, the registrar changes the status of any domain registrations on that account to "Registrar Hold," causing any and all transfer requests to fail.

 If your account is deactivated due to a chargeback, please contact our Account Assessment Team for further information.
 You'll be able to transfer the domain once you resolve the chargeback.